crazy-max/ftpgrab/README.md

 ## About

-**FTPGrab** :zap: is a CLI application written in [Go](https://golang.org/) to grab :inbox_tray: your files from a remote FTP or SFTP server to your NAS, server or computer :computer:.
-With Go, this app can be used across many platforms :game_die: and architectures.
+**FTPGrab** :zap: is a CLI application written in [Go](https://golang.org/) to grab your files from a remote FTP or SFTP server to your NAS, server or computer.
+With Go, this app can be used across many platforms and architectures.
 This support includes Linux, FreeBSD, macOS and Windows on architectures like amd64, i386, ARM and others.

-Because FTPGrab is distributed :package: as an independent binary, it is ideal for those with a seedbox :checkered_flag: to grab your files periodically :calendar: to your Synology, Qnap, D-Link and others NAS.
+Because FTPGrab is distributed as an independent binary, it is ideal for those with a seedbox to grab your files periodically to your Synology, Qnap, D-Link and others NAS.

 ![](https://ftpgrab.github.io/img/faq/ftpgrab-report-slack.png)